Natural Convection Heat Transfer from an Inclined Cylinder: Natural Convection

 \figref{tab:vertical-conformance} presents vertical statistics of the inclined cylinder data-sets.
 Comparing vertical cylinder heat transfer measurements is more difficult than with level cylinders because the surface conductance depends on $H/d$, the height-to-diameter ratio.

 The ``Goldstein et al.~(theory)'' trace matches its own level cylinder data with 3.6\% RMSRE.
 However, the cylinder diameter $d$ does not affect the ``Goldstein et al.~(theory)'' Formula~\eqref{eq:Goldstein} when the cylinder is vertical.
-Its RMSRE for vertical AlArabi and Khamis cylinders exceeds~100\%.
+Its RMSRE for vertical Al-Arabi and Khamis data-sets exceeds~100\%.

 While the other formulas all raise $\Ra_H^{1/3}$, the gentle curvature of the $\ell^{1/6}$-norm dominates the slopes of ``present work'' traces through the entire range of \figref{fig:natural-vertical}.
 This indicates that vertical plate convection is rarely a good approximation for vertical cylinder convection.